-- 1. Isotonic solution $\rightarrow \uparrow$ in extracellular fluid volume with no osmosis. - 2.
-Hypertonic solution \rightarrow osmosis out of cells into the extracellular compartment $\rightarrow \uparrow$ in extracellular volume and \downarrow in intracellular volume.

-Hypotonic solution → osmosis into the cells → both compartments increase in size, although the intracellular volume increases to a greater extent.
+- 1. Isotonic solution → ↑ in extracellular fluid volume with no osmosis.
+"If we give normal shive → Change in volume off (100 works) to make the end of the solution of the shive → Change in volume off (100 works) to make the solution of the solution of - 2.
+Hypertonic solution \rightarrow osmosis out of cells into the extracellular compartment $\rightarrow \uparrow$ in extracellular volume and \downarrow in intracellular volume. - 3.
+Hypotonic solution \rightarrow osmosis into the cells \rightarrow both compartments increase in size, although the intracellular volume increases to a greater extent.